Differences Between Real Estate Agents, Realtors, and Brokers

 - A Realtor cannot solicit another Realtor’s client, nor can they interfere in their contractual relationship.
 Realtors are prohibited from intentionally marketing to another Realtor’s client.

-As you can see, a Realtor is held to a higher standard than a non-member real estate agent.
-It should be becoming clear there is a difference between a Realtor and Real Estate agent.
+As you can see, a licensed Realtor is held to a higher standard than a non-member real estate agent.
+It should be becoming clear there is a difference between a Realtor and a Real Estate agent.

 What Benefits Do the National Association of Realtors Membership Fees Provide?